 Course Registration Procedures

 In order to register for courses correctly, graduate students should understand the requirements of the program for which they are enrolled.
-Each program has its own registration requirements and curriculum and specific questions should be directed to a graduate student’s advisor or his/her program or department.
+Each program has its own registration requirements and curriculum and specific questions should be directed to a graduate student’s advisor or their program or department.

 Incoming students may register at the beginning of their initial semester or during the summer before entry, following the department’s guidelines.
 All continuing students should register for classes during Advance Registration in the middle of the prior semester (November for spring courses, March for summer and fall courses) using Penn InTouch.
 All course listings can be found in the University Catalog.